Rauf Aliyev

-Rauf Sahraman oğlu Aliyev (Rauf Səhraman oğlu Əliyev, born 12 February 1989) is an Azerbaijani international footballer who plays as a striker for Azerbaijani club Kapaz.
+Rauf Sahraman oğlu Aliyev (Rauf Səhraman oğlu Əliyev, born 12 February 1989) is an Azerbaijani former international footballer who played as a striker.
 He made his national debut in an away friendly match against Jordan on 25 February 2010.

 Club career

-In August 2017, Aliyev signed for Kukësi.
+In August 2017, Aliyev signed for Kukësi, which competes in the Kategoria e Parë.

 On 28 March 2018, Gabala FK announced the signing of Aliyev on a contract until the summer of 2019.